tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 The URL pattern will match a sequence of alphanumeric characters and hyphens which are between the `rango/category/` and the trailing `/`.
 This sequence will be stored in the parameter `category_name_slug` and passed to `views.show_category()`.
 For example, the URL `rango/category/python-books/` would result in the `category_name_slug` having the value, `python-books`.
 However, if the URL was `rango/category/££££-$$$$$/` then the sequence of characters between `rango/category/` and the trailing `/` would not match the regular expression, and a `404 not found` error would result because there would be no matching URL pattern.
 -->

 All view functions defined as part of a Django app *must* take at least one parameter.
 This is typically called `request` -- and provides access to information related to the given HTTP request made by the user.
 When parameterising URLs, you supply additional named parameters to the signature for the given view.
-That is why our `show_category()` view was defined as `def show_category(request, category_name_slug)`.
+That's why `show_category()` was defined as `def show_category(request, category_name_slug)`.

 <!--
 It's not the position of the additional parameters that matters, it's